gunsslashroses/quant-trading-experiments/docs/BLOGPOST_DATA_AND_SIGNALS.md

 ### Universe and breakpoints

 Every month, I rank all stocks on each characteristic.
 But "all stocks" is a loaded term — NASDAQ is full of tiny firms that are expensive to trade and can distort percentile cutoffs.
-Following the Fama-French convention, I compute breakpoints using **NYSE stocks only**, then apply those breakpoints to the full universe (NYSE + AMEX + NASDAQ).
-This prevents micro-caps from overwhelming the portfolio assignments.
+Following the Fama-French convention, the code gives the user an option to drop micro cap stocks from the analysis.

 ### Percentile cutoffs